 Students also experienced a reaction they did not expect: Uncooperative individuals.

 “The kids were surprised to see how many people did not want to interact,” Majeski said.
 “They would ask ‘can we put your groceries in your car?’
 People thought the kids wanted them to donate to us or we want to share our faith or something like that.
 So they did have some people turn them down and that was surprising to our students, but most people got it, these are just kids out trying to help others.”

 Majeski said after day three, students easily were able to see the needs of others before their own.

 “It’s pretty phenomenal to watch how much they grow, and how it piques the sensitive side of most of those students.
 Who knows?
 Maybe it inspires them in the future to serve more.”

 Chandler Woods Charter Academy is a tuition-free, public charter school in Belmont, Michigan, serving students in Young 5s through eighth grade.
-It is part of the National Heritage Academies network, which includes 98 tuition-free, public charter schools serving more than 65,000 students in kindergarten through 12th grade across nine states.
+It is part of the National Heritage Academies network, which includes over 95 tuition-free, public charter schools serving more than 65,000 students in kindergarten through 12th grade across nine states.
 For more information, visit nhaschools.com.

 Visit Chandler Woods Charter Academy's blog to read more stories like this.